 Homeless and underserved youth participate in our job training program emphasizing responsibility and growth.
 They grow, harvest and sell produce at farmers markets, participating in all aspects of the food system and gain a range of employment and life skills.

 Crew members spend about half their time on the farm doing farm work.
 The other half is spent on education.
 While the farm is the best teaching tool we have, we still supplement that with a well-rounded curriculum that includes everything from gardening and cooking skills to nutrition education, resume building, public speaking and small business training.
 Youth leave the program better equipped for whatever they want to do in life.

 Join the Youth Crew

-The Seattle Youth Garden Works Veggie Crew meets on Fridays from 10 a.m. to 1 p.m. in the summer.
-Contact Kristen Roewer to join the crew firstname.lastname@example.org
+The Seattle Youth Garden Works Veggie Crew meets on Fridays from 10 a.m. to 1 p.m. in the summer -- help out by doing farm work with us.
+Contact Kristen Roewer to join the crew email@example.com

 In order to realize the full potential of Seattle Youth Garden Works, we need community support.
 Please donate through the button below.

 The SYGW urban farm is based at the Center for Urban Horticulture.
 The farm is located west of the buildings and Northwest of the Union Bay Natural Area.
 Visit the CUH website for more information about the site and bus routes.
 See a Google Map to the farm.